Pond Brook Falls, Stratford NH

 GPX File · AllTrails · Directions GPX?

-P Free parking
+P Free parking (approach from the south).

 Utilizing a brief section of the epic 170 mile Cohos Trail, wayfinding along the forested route is very easy, particularly since you only need to follow the sound of rushing water to find the falls.
 The walk to the falls is approximately 0.3 miles one-way, making it an ideal warm-up or cool-down activity when paired with longer hikes in the area.
 The path is relatively flat with minimal elevation gain, suitable for most fitness levels.